sanfinity-Iot/openremote/Tutorial:-Create-your-Energy-Management-System.md

 In this electricity example, we are connecting a series of consumers: an energy meter, chargers, a series of vehicles; a series of producers: solar panels and a windturbine; and a static battery.
 Secondly, we are adding the forecasting services for both consumption and production and connecting the agile supplier tariffs.
 Finally, the optimisation service will control the setpoint power of the battery, as well as the vehicles.
 The optimisation will either target the highest financial savings or carbon savings, based on your preference.

-# Electricity assets and attributes
+# Electricity assets and required agents

 We assume you have set up the latest version of OpenRemote.
 If not, check out the [Quick Start](https://github.com/openremote/openremote/blob/master/README.md) first.

 If you navigate to 'Assets' and add an asset, using the '+' button.
-You will see a list of asset types.
+You will see a list of asset and agent types.
 A subset of these asset types are intended to set up your own EMS.
 They include the relevant attributes and configuration setting such that the optimisation service can recognise and manage them.

 We'll be setting up a series of these assets, step-by-step.